-In late July 2015 the Company received \$335,730, the entire BCMETC claim including interest related to the year ended March 31, 2015.
-On August 22, 2016 the Company received \$68,272, the entire BCMETC claim including interest related to the year ended March 31, 2016.
+In August 2016 the Company received \$68,272, the entire BCMETC claim including interest related to the year ended March 31, 2016.
+In July 2017, the Company filed a BCMETC claim with Canada Revenue Agency seeking 11,185 in qualified refundable tax credits for the year ending March 31, 2017.
+The Company has accrued \$11,185 at March 31, 2017, as it considers the entire amount collectable.
 The Company remains eligible for additional annual BCMETC refunds in the coming years based on their qualified costs for each applicable period.